oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/creating-the-first-pipeline.md

 On the left is the build pipeline, at the moment there's only one stage, but if there were multiple the color coding would indicate the progress with completed stages being in green and in progress stages in Amber and pending stages in grey.

-In the centre section you will see the list of stages, if you click the arrow to the left of the stage name you will see the individual steps in the stage (these correspond to the steps in your `build_spec.yaml` file.
-As each stage completed a green checkmark will be displayed next to it
+In the center section you will see the list of stages, if you click the arrow to the left of the stage name you will see the individual steps in the stage (these correspond to the steps in your `build_spec.yaml` file.
+As each stage completed a green check mark will be displayed next to it

 Finally on the right you will see the logs from the build stages, note that if there are multiple steps in a build stage they will all be displayed in the logs for the stage.
 It can take a while for the logs to start being displayed as they do not update immediately, they can lag by 30 seconds or more between the data being generated and displayed.

 The build process can take a few minutes to run, please be patient.

-<details><summary><b>End timebefore start time warning ?</b></summary>
+<details><summary><b>End time before start time warning ?</b></summary>

 If you see a warning about end time cannot be before start time do not worry, that's just the log viewer getting a little confused as the build process is initialized, it will sort itself out once the log data starts arriving.